Legal challenges to the Trump travel ban: Supreme Court decision

 On June 26, 2018, the Supreme Court upheld Trump's Presidential Proclamation 9645 in a split 5–4 decision largely on ideological lines.
 Delivering the majority opinion, Chief Justice Roberts concluded the language of §1182(f) of the Immigration and Nationality Act of 1952 was clear in giving the President broad authority to suspend the entry of non-citizens into the country and Trump's Proclamation 9645 did not exceed any textual limit on the President's authority.
 Similarly, the majority of the court rejected challenges to §1152(a)(1)(A) which bars discrimination on basis of nationality.
 According to Roberts, §1182(f) defines the universe of non-citizens and within that universe, §1152(a)(1)(A) prohibits discrimination on basis of nationality.
-Lastly, the Court rejected Hawaii's challenge to the Constitution's establishment clause which prohibits favoring one religion over another.
-Roberts pointed out that even though five of the seven nations are Muslim Majority, by that fact alone "does not support an inference of religious hostility, given that the policy covers just 8% of the world’s Muslim population and is limited to countries that were previously designated by Congress or prior administrations as posing national security risks."
+Lastly, the Court rejected Hawaii's challenge based on the Constitution's establishment clause which prohibits favoring one religion over another.
+Roberts pointed out that even though five of the seven nations are Muslim Majority, by that fact alone "does not support an inference of religious hostility, given that the policy covers just 8% of the world's Muslim population and is limited to countries that were previously designated by Congress or prior administrations as posing national security risks."
 Additionally, three Muslim Majority countries have since been dropped from the original Travel Ban of January 2017.
 Additionally, there are waiver exemptions such as medical that people from banned nations are eligible for.
 In conclusion, Roberts says Trump has shown a "sufficient national security justification".